scala/docs.scala-lang/online-courses.md

 ## Other Online Resources

+### Tour of Scala

+[Tour of Scala](https://tourofscala.com) is an interactive website that introduces the basics of Scala programming through a series of hands-on lessons.
+Each lesson provides code examples and exercises that compiles and runs directly in the browser, making it a quick and accessible way to get started with Scala.

+In the [Scala Learning Discord](http://sca.la/learning-community), you can connect with fellow Scala learners and engage with the Tour of Scala community.

 ### Scala Exercises

 [Scala Exercises](https://www.scala-exercises.org/) is a series of lessons and exercises created by [47 Degrees](https://www.47deg.com/).
 It's a great way to get a brief introduction to Scala while testing your knowledge along the way.

-[Tour of Scala](https://tourofscala.com) gives you an introduction to Scala, step by step, from beginner to expert.
+It also covers some libraries of the ecosystem such as cats, doobie, scalacheck etc.

 ### Dr. Mark C Lewis's lectures from Trinity University